agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 {% capture file_dir %}/files/chatgpt{% endcapture %}

-Large language models (LLMs) like [ChatGPT][chatgpt] from [OpenAI][oai], [Bing Chat][bing] from [Microsoft][msft], and [Bard][lambda] from [Google][goog]
+Large language models (LLMs) like [ChatGPT][chatgpt], [Bing Chat][bing], and [Bard][lambda] have gained tremendous popularity in recent months as they begin to astound users with their abilities.
+It feels like we have reached a turning point for the technology as people start to integrate it into their workflows.
+Despite the excitement, some people are already dismissing the technology after they received nonsensical responses to their questions.
-have taken off in the last few months.
-It feels like we have reached some inflection point as the technology wows users.
-But not everyone is impressed, several people have prompted it, gotten back made up "hallucinations", and written the technology off.
-I have LLMs to be incredibly valuable, if you know when to use them.
+However, I find LLMs to be incredibly valuable tools, _if_ you know when to use them.

 [chatgpt]: https://en.wikipedia.org/wiki/ChatGPT
 [oai]: https://en.wikipedia.org/wiki/OpenAI